Assistance programs Brevard County Florida.

 If you are facing a foreclosure or need help paying off debts, Consumer Credit Counseling Service of Brevard County has counselors.
 Low-income and/or struggling families can get help eliminating their debts and provide foreclosure prevention services.
 Some of the programs offered by the Melbourne based agency to homeowners and consumers include budget and debt counseling.
 There is also free housing counseling (HUD certified; mortgage default; pre-purchase; bankruptcy reverse mortgage); and legal aid.

 Another Clearwater based credit and housing agency is National Foundation for Debt Management.
 Call them at (800) 344-5153.
 The programs offer aid to all people throughout Brevard County.
 Housing counselors offer mortgage delinquency and default counseling, foreclosure prevention, mortgage counseling, money debt management, debt reduction programs, and pre purchase counseling.

 Community Housing Initiative, Inc. offers foreclosure counseling for low income families.
 (321) 253-0053.
 This service continues to be in high demand in all cities and towns in Florida, and hundreds of homeowners receive free help every year.
 Get help from Florida mortgage assistance programs.
 There are a number available to struggling homeowners.
-Read details on Florida mortgage programs and how they can help Brevard County homeowners.
+Read details on Florida mortgage programs and learn how they can help Brevard County homeowners.

 There are a number of centers to turn to in a crisis.
 They may have everything from free canned goods to fresh fruits, vegetables, and special dietary meals for senior citizens such as Ensure.
 Some of the homebound in Brevard County may even have a meal brought to them.
 Other places to get free food, groceries, household supplies, baby formula, or more may include any of the following.
 Call them to get the specifics on the aid they offer.